EricPogueExampleCode-Web/introductions-2024/README.md

 ## Eric’s Comments
 It took quite a lot of time to craft the ChatGPT prompts, but I like the resulting instructions.
 Note that this repository is the GitHub template repository that you should use in the instructions above.

+There should also be a step 6.
+ChatGPT did not know that I added a README.md file.

+### Step 6: Update README.md File

+- Remove all of the text in your README.md file.
+- Add your application name and add yourself as the Author.
+- Add credits for Eric Pogue, ChatGPT, and for this site where you utilized the template.